zhetai/motia/packages/docs/docs/intro.md

 ## What Is Motia?

 Motia is a developer-first framework where you define **Steps** in JavaScript, TypeScript, Python, Ruby, (more supported languages on the roadmap).
-Each **Step** subscribes to and/or emits **Events**, enabling loosely coupled logic.
-You can also group Steps into **Flows**—this organization helps you visualize your application and track logs in the Motia Workbench UI.
+Each **Step** subscribes to and/or emits **Topics**, which trigger an **Event**, enabling loosely coupled logic.
+You can also group Steps into **Flows**—this organization helps you visualize your application and track logs in the Motia Workbench.

 Under the hood, Motia automates much of the infrastructure:

-- **Event Management**: Steps broadcast and listen to events, so your entire system stays decoupled but still coordinated.
-- **Automatic Routes**: If a Step is of type **API** (i.e., “api route” step), Motia automatically creates an HTTP route for it.
-- **Scheduling**: If a Step is of type **Cron**, Motia schedules it (no need for external cron or separate processes).
-- **UI & Logging**: An optional local UI displays flows, logs, event traces, etc., all out of the box.
+- **Event Management**: This layer is in charge of piping incoming event topics to step handlers, by executing the step handlers with the event payload (if present).
+- **Routing & Scheduling**: Out of the box routing, through api steps, which are exposed through a public epi endpoint.
+Along with support for scheduled steps, all you have to do is defined the schedule configuration and Motia will take care of the rest.
+- **Workbench & Logging**: Out of the box visualization of your flows with base monitoring features such as logs and tracing, all of this through Motia Workbench.

 Whether you're a solo dev scripting internal tasks or part of a large team building a production system, Motia can simplify your event-driven workflows.